AnnaPaulish/Unsupervised_detection_methods/README.md

 Then we train the network with the DLC algorithm and run 6 different experiments to see how many images with errors are identified.

-The results of this experiment you can below.
+The results of this experiment you can see below.

 _graph_